 Giving notice of a fixed rent increase

-For site tenants with an agreement that has a fixed increase, the site owner must tell them in writing at least 28 days before they increase the rent.
+For site tenants with an agreement that has a fixed increase, the site owner must give them written notice at least 28 days before they increase the rent.
 The notice must:

 Giving notice of a non-fixed rent increase